 For other check-ins, substitute an appropriate branch name or tag or hash prefix for "release" in the URLs of the previous bullet.
 Or browse the timeline to locate the check-in desired, click on its information page link, then click on the "Tarball" or "ZIP Archive" links on the information page.

 If you do want to use Fossil to check out the source tree, first install Fossil version 2.0 or later.
-(Source tarballs and precompiled binaries available here.)
+(Source tarballs and precompiled binaries available here.
+Fossil is a stand-alone program.
+To install, simply download or build the single executable file and put that file someplace on your $PATH.)
 Then run commands like this:

 mkdir ~/sqlite cd ~/sqlite fossil clone https://www.sqlite.org/src sqlite.fossil fossil open sqlite.fossil